 She met on her way the pianist Andrea Rebaudengo who took her on the trail of Modern repertoire and other crazy things.
 She completed cum Laude her Classical Piano Master Degree under the teachings of Andrea Rebaudengo and Marina Baudoux at the "L. Marenzio" Conservatory (2014), then she decided to explore the international environment.

 In September 2014, she joined the big family of the Composition Department at The Royal Conservatory of The Hague.
-Her Composition teachers, Martijn Padding and Calliope Tsoupaki, and her Piano teacher Gerard Bouwhuis, guided her to a brilliant Bachelor Degree in Composition (2017) and further: she is currently in the Second Year Master's.
-She is researching on how different musical practices influence different composition forms for a combination of instruments and recorded instruments on tape (fixed media).
+Her Composition teachers Martijn Padding and Calliope Tsoupaki, and her Piano and Chamber Music teacher Gerard Bouwhuis, guided her to a brilliant Bachelor Degree (2017).
+Later on, she graduated with distinction for her Master Degree (2019).
+She is interested in how different musical practices influence different composition forms for a combination of instruments and recorded instruments on tape (fixed media).

 In the Koninklijk Conservatorium playground, she got in contact with unique personalities such as Maurice Bom 'Mouse' , her first Analogue Studio instructor.
 Thanks to artistic view, his sharp artistry and his personal way to explore the studio, she discovered some intriguing possibilities of electronic music.
 That was the trigger.
-Later, she had the chance of studying a couple of years in the Institute of Sonology, attending classes such as 'Composing in the Analogue Studio' with Kees Tazelaar and 'Audio Engineering in Electronic Music' with Paul Jeukendrup.
-As a consequence of all this fun, she promised herself that one day she will have build up her own studio for electronic music.
-The good news is that she finally managed to build up the core of her own studio.
+Later on, she had the chance of studying a couple of years in the Institute of Sonology, attending classes such as 'Composing in the Analogue Studio' with Kees Tazelaar and 'Audio Engineering in Electronic Music' with Paul Jeukendrup.
+That's how her own studio for electronic music is born.

 Her composition projects encompass instrumental works, soundtracks, multichannel tape electronic music, tape music in combination with instruments, music for theatre and Modern dance choreographies.
 She is also active as pianist and chamber musician, especially for Modern and Contemporary repertoire and member of 'Pulse Wave Quartet' together with Isobel Warmelink (violin), Daniele Zamboni (clarinet), Berber Heerema (cello).